-The current Board of Directors was elected at the Ordinary Shareholders Meeting dated April 26, 2019, which was composed as follows: Mrs. Brenda Eaton as Director and Mr. Jordan Anderson as her alternate Director, Mr. Rui Han as Director and Mrs. Sihong Zhong as his alternate Director; Mr. Richard Cacchione as Director and Mr. Michael Rosenfeld as his alternate Director; Mr. Alfredo Ergas Segal as Director and Mr. Ricardo Szlejf as his alternate Director; Mr. Mario Valcarce Durán as Director and Mr. José Miguel Bambach Salvatore as his alternate Director; Mr. Blas Tomic Errázuriz as Director and Mr. Patricio Reyes Infante as his alternate Director; Mr. Alejandro Jadresic Marinovic as Director and Mr. Juan Agustín Laso Salvatore as his alternate Director; Mr. Juan Benabarre Benaiges as Director and Mr. Roberto Munita Valdés as his alternate Director; and Mrs. Patricia Núñez Figueroa as Director and Mr. Claudio Campos Bierwirth as her alternate Director.
+The current Board of Directors was elected at the Ordinary Shareholders Meeting dated April 26, 2019, which was composed At the Board meeting held on May 15, 2019, Mrs. Brenda Eaton as follows: Mrs. Brenda Eaton as Director and Mr. Jordan Anderson was elected Chairman of Transelec. as her alternate Director, Mr. Rui Han as Director and Mrs. Sihong Zhong as his alternate Director; Mr. Richard Cacchione After the sensitive death of Mr. Alejandro Jadresic Marinovic, as Director and Mr. Michael Rosenfeld as his alternate Director; he replaced Mr. Juan Agustín Laso Bambach from June 5, 2019.
+Mr. Alfredo Ergas Segal as Director and Mr. Ricardo Szlejf as his alternate Director; Mr. Mario Valcarce Durán as Director and Mr. Mrs. Brenda Eaton submitted her waive as Chairman of the Board José Miguel Bambach Salvatore as his alternate Director; Mr. of Directors on November 14, 2019, which was approved by the Blas Tomic Errázuriz as Director and Mr. Patricio Reyes Infante Board of Directors of Transelec S.A.

+as his alternate Director; Mr. Alejandro Jadresic Marinovic as Director and Mr. Juan Agustín Laso Salvatore as his alternate Director; Mr. Juan Benabarre Benaiges as Director and Mr. Roberto Munita Valdés as his alternate Director; and Mrs. Patricia Núñez Figueroa as Director and Mr. Claudio Campos Bierwirth as her alternate Director.